MrKWatkins/ZXSpectrumNextTests/release/zilogDMA.txt

 versions of ZXN core, you can use this test to check current status then.

 ----------------------------------------------------------------------------
+-- other HW/emulators --

 Other HW/emulators status:

- - MB-03 current work-in-progress version will ignore CONTINUE type of transfers (no transfer happens)
+ - MB-03 current work-in-progress version will ignore CONTINUE type of transfers (no transfer happens) (and is probably sensitive to direction)
  - #CSpect 2.11.10 - autodetect of port fails (reads too many $FF) if forced with $6B port, it will do 64kiB transfer upon CONTINUE - crash
  - RealSpec did survive one of the earlier versions of test, but timing